pratikunterwegs/knot-patches/knots_texts/intro_essay/introductory_essay_2019.md

     whether knots evolved in models occupy comparable parameter spaces to real birds.

-2.  ***Do red knots show assortative association based on movement type?*** Here, I investigate expectations from @spiegel2017, that association and the strength of social networks is strongly influenced by personality and the 'clumped-ness' of the landscape.
+5.  ***Do red knots show assortative association based on movement type?*** Here, I investigate expectations from @spiegel2017, that association and the strength of social networks is strongly influenced by personality and the 'clumped-ness' of the landscape.
 This question is suitable to both an experimental and field tracking approach.

-# Towards mechanistic movement models
+\part{Towards mechanistic movement models}

 In each of these sub-sections, ***Modelling landscapes*** and
 ***Modelling agents***, I will lay out how I propose to go about